squeaknode/squeak/docs/how-squeak-protocol-works.md

 Without the ability to buy content trustlessly, users would be less willing to make payments to other nodes.
 A reputation system would be necessary, which would make everything inefficient.

 ## How trustless payments work
-The Squeak protocol uses primitives from elliptic curve cryptography to do trustless Bitcoin payments over Lightning.
+The Squeak protocol uses primitives from elliptic curve cryptography to do trustless Bitcoin payments over Lightning in exchange for content.

 ### Elliptic curve distributive property